hashicorp/design-system/website/docs/components/form/masked-input/partials/guidelines/guidelines.md

 ### When not to use

-- To define a password field, use the [Password](/components/form/text-input#password) field instead.
+- For passwords, use the [Password](/components/form/text-input#password) input instead.

 - For general textual input, use the [TextInput](/components/form/text-input) or [Textarea](/components/form/textarea).

 ## Masked input vs Password input

-The MaskedInput is a text field designed to protect sensitive or confidential information while still giving users the ability to show or hide the input value as needed.
+The Masked Input is a text field designed to protect sensitive or confidential information while allowing users to show or hide the input value as needed.

-A password field is a specific type of form control designed for secure entry of passwords.
-The value is always masked or hidden to prevent others from easily reading the entered characters.
-Unlike the masked input, the password field has specific attributes to enhance the security and confidentiality of passwords.
+The password input is a specific type of form control designed for the secure entry of passwords.
+The value is always masked or hidden to prevent others from reading the entered characters easily.
+Unlike the Masked Input, the password input has specific attributes to enhance the security and confidentiality of passwords.

 ### Usage examples

 !!!
 Do

-Use the MaskedInput to protect sensitive values like secret keys or tokens.
+Use the Masked Input to protect sensitive values like secret keys or tokens.

 ![Form with a masked input](/assets/components/form/masked-input/usage-do.png =770x*)
 !!!

 !!!
 Do

-Use the MaskedInput to protect sensitive values like variables and certificates from unintended exposure.
+Use the Masked Input to protect sensitive values like variables and certificates from unintended exposure.

 ![Form with a multiline masked input](/assets/components/form/masked-input/usage-do-multiline.png =770x*) !!!

 !!!
 Dont

-Don’t use a MaskedInput for password input.
-Use the [Password](/components/form/text-input#password) field.
+Don’t use a Masked Input for password input.
+Use the [Password](/components/form/text-input#password) input.

 ![Form with a masked input](/assets/components/form/masked-input/usage-dont.png =770x*)
 !!!